OfekRainish/OfekRainish_notebook/_posts/2024-07-04-Protocol for Loading qPCR Plates (not done).md

    - Multiply 3 µL by the total number of wells to get the required volume of primer solution.

 3. **Add SYBR Green:**
-   - Add 3 µL of SYBR Green for each well.
+   - You will need to add 3 µL of SYBR Green for each well.
    - Multiply 3 µL by the total number of wells to get the required volume of SYBR Green.

 4. **Prepare Final Primer Stock:**